bhuvan454/InterviewPrep/README.md

 # InterviewPrep

-Welcome to the **InterviewPrep** repository, your go-to resource for mastering the technical interviews for roles such as Data Scientist, Applied Scientist, and Machine Learning Engineer.

 ## Overview

 This repository is designed to help you prepare for technical interviews by providing a structured and comprehensive collection of materials.
 Whether you're just starting out or looking to brush up on advanced topics, you'll find valuable resources here.